LED Lighting Supply / Blog / Lighting Guide for Education Institutions

 • Gymnasiums: 30-90 foot candles, depending on the level of sport at the school

-Lighting Recommendations for Different Areas in Learning Institutions
+Lighting Recommendations for Learning Institutions

 Classrooms